timmo001/ESP8266-MQTT-JSON-Lights/README.md

 > This is not a comprehesive list by any means.
 Just devices I / others have tested are working.
 Feel free to try uploading to your own device and add a pull request if your device works also.

 ## Hardware Setup
-See [bruhautomation's guide](https://github.com/bruhautomation/ESP-MQTT-JSON-Digital-LEDs/blob/master/README.md) for initial hardware setup.

-My version of is a bit more simple and only requires a 5v power supply with high enough amperage to drive:
+Hardware is your choice of course.
+My examples however only requires a 5v power supply (which could just be USB) with high enough amperage to drive the LEDs.

 ### USB Neopixel WS2812 Ring/Strip Version
 ![USB Neopixel WS2812 Ring Version](diagrams/neopixel_ring_ws2812_5v_usb.svg)